timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 The data model is structured using JSON-like notation, with each card represented as an object containing key-value pairs for its attributes.
 This allows for a flexible and extensible schema, where new attributes can be added without modifying the underlying database structure.

-## A Bogostian-Jodorowskian approache to data model prototyping
+## A Bogostian-Jodorowskian approach to data model prototyping

 Taking Ian Bogost and Alejandro Jodorowsky as key influences, I aim to integrate their respective philosophies and works into this data model prototyping, in an effort to derive some broader design principles.[^1]